prernaprachi96/Amazon-Prime-Clone/README.md

 # Amazon-Prime-Clone
-A Clone of Amazon Prime with each and every section(including before payment and after payment site look)
+A Clone of Amazon Prime with each and every section(including before payment and after payment site look) using CSS and HTML